songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## [1] TRUE
 ```

-The results shows the best model only had habitat parameter, which is also looks good, although the troublesome ∆AICc is still < 2.
+As shown by the results, the best model only retained habitat parameter.
+The results are good, but we noticed that the AICc is still < 2.
 We will then run the model averaging for 2^7=128 candidate models.

 {% highlight r %}
 tomb7=tiltomb[, c("plants", "habitats", "SI", "convex", "aspect", "Al", "sand","tomb")]